microchip-pic-avr-examples/pic16f15244-relay-fail-mplab-mcc/README.md

 **Note: The relay used in this example is non-latching.**

-On POR, the microcontroller starts in the `OPEN` state.
-Every five seconds, the microcontroller gets an interrupt from Timer 2 to switch the relay ON/OFF.
+On POR, the microcontroller starts in the `OPEN` state. **Every five seconds**, the microcontroller gets an interrupt from Timer 2 to switch the relay ON/OFF.
 When this occurs, the microcontroller transitions to the `RELAY_OPEN_TRANSITION_CLOSED` or `RELAY_CLOSE_TRANSITION_OPEN` state and switches the relay coil transistor ON or OFF.

 When switched, relay contacts bounce for a few milliseconds.
 The ADC constantly monitors the output, but in these transition states, the output is ignored for a few milliseconds (see relay datasheet) to avoid contact bounce.
 The delay time is controlled by `RELAY_CLOSE_TIME_MAX` and `RELAY_OPEN_TIME_MAX`.
 After these have elapsed, the relay must reach the desired state within `RELAY_MARGIN` milliseconds, or it will be considered a malfunction.
 If a malfunction occurs, the relay will cease switching until the pushbutton is pressed.